Boxing pictures of Nelson Mandela (and daughter) hit harder than a thousand blows.3 August 2021

 When an IOC delegate, the great American hurdler Ed Moses, tearfully embraced Mandela just before he boarded the game-ranch’s helicopter, I realised the deal was done: a multi-racial South African team would go to Barcelona later that year.
 Mandela was invited to the Olympics as guest of honour, while President FW de Klerk was pointedly absent from the guest list.

 As the historic 1994 elections approached, a white right-wing bombing campaign left more than two dozen dead.
 But, almost miraculously, the violence petered out as election day approached.
-The hardline right was by now isolated and emasculated – partly at least because the fears of most whites had been assuaged; they had been won over by the magnanimity of Mandela and his sports policies.
+The hardline right was by now isolated and emasculated – partly at least because the fears of most whites had been assuaged; they had been won over by the magnanimity of Mandela and by his sports policies.

 When Mandela was inaugurated in 1994 as the country’s first black president, I was in the VIP area — through a security lapse rather than by invitation.
 As he walked past, Madiba recognised me, smiled broadly, and said: “You see, Paul, we’re boxing clever.
 We’re winning – so far!”